-Working with the MOD and key industry partners, PA developed ‘Panama’, a ground-breaking unmanned vehicle-based explosive device detection system that has been saving lives in Afghanistan since early 2011.
+Working with the MOD and key industry partners, PA developed ‘Panama’, a ground-breaking vehicle-based improvised explosive device (IED) detection system that continues to save lives in Afghanistan.

 PA’s main challenge was to find a middle path between bespoke and off-the-shelf options.
 While off-the-shelf solutions existed, they were only for use in manned vehicles, and customising an unmanned solution within the required timescale of under a year looked impossible.
 PA’s solution was to use obsolete ‘Snatch’ Land Rovers – 200 of which were awaiting disposal by the MOD – together with a proven IED-detection system.

-The unmanned Panama capability keeps the crew out of harm’s way and is saving the lives of UK forces in Afghanistan.
-A route can now be searched for IEDs at least ten times faster.
-Panama took just eleven months to move from investment decision to operational use and will achieve £17M of savings.
+The unmanned Panama capability keeps the crew out of harm’s way and protects troops' lives.
+A route can now be searched for IEDs at least 10 times faster.
+Panama took just 11 months to move from investment decision to operational use and will achieve £17M of savings.

-Peter Smith, one of the judges of the awards commented: "The Innovation Award went to PA Consulting for their work with the MOD.
-The judging team I was part of thought it was an outstanding project in its category, but I didn’t know till the event that it was also awarded the overall top prize.
-Despite strong competition (and really, all 10 short listed projects I looked at were very good), it was outstanding.
+Peter Smith, one of the judges of the awards, commented: "The judging team I was part of thought it was an outstanding project in its category, but I didn’t know till the event that it was also awarded the overall top prize.
+Despite strong competition, it was outstanding.
 It relates to a project to convert obsolete military vehicles into what are effectively remote-controlled “improvised explosive device” detection units for use in Afghanistan.

 "The innovation came from both the way the project (including the consulting support) was run – remarkably quickly by any measure, let alone traditional MOD – and in the technology used to achieve the aims.
 The overall result is that lives are being saved – while the project came in under budget as well.